Call for General Submissions and Guidelines for Authors and Reviewers

 NOTE that there are TWO CATEGORIES OF DOUBLE-BLIND PEER REVIEW: Arts-based Scholarship (ABS) and Discourse-based Scholarship (DBS).
 ABS includes reflective, somatic, and expressive arts-based work that promotes ideation and reflection on authentic experiences.
 DBS includes theoretical, empirical, and methodological papers that advance understanding in the field.
 Contributions in both categories serve to advance understanding in the field.

-All submissions are prescreened before the peer review process, which will take about 2-3 weeks.
+All submissions are prescreened before the peer review process, and submissions irrelevant to the focus of the journal and of poor quality will not be forwarded for external review.
+This will take about 2-3 weeks.
 Please refer to this flowchart for details regarding the publication process as it pertains to authors.

-• Did the authors follow APA (7th edition) guidelines including citations and references?
+- Did you follow APA (7th edition) guidelines, including citations and references?

-• If your manuscript reports on human studies, did the methods section include participant informed consent information (IRB or any type of written or verbal approval from the participants depending on the practice in your culture)?
+- If your report is on human studies, did you include in the methods section details about informed consent by participants (IRB or any type of written or verbal approval from the participants, depending on the practice in your culture)?

-• Have you followed the Final Manuscript Preparation Guidelines (https://scholarworks.bgsu.edu/jche/)?
+- Did you follow the Final Manuscript Preparation Guidelines (https://scholarworks.bgsu.edu/jche/)?

-Following are lists of evaluation criteria by which reviewers may assess the submissions for the two categories of double-blind peer-review.
-Below, detailed criteria are enumerated: however, our intention is not that you apply every criterion in the list when you review.
-Hence, please keep in mind, as you review, this qualifying question: “Does the work being reviewed generally or overall meet the criteria?”
+The following are lists of evaluation criteria that reviewers may use to assess the two categories of double-blind peer review submissions.
+The detailed criteria are enumerated; however, our intention is not that you apply every criterion in the list when you review the submission.
+Overall, keep in mind this qualifying question: “Does the work being reviewed generally or overall meet the criteria for publication?”

 Common Evaluation Criteria for both Arts-based Scholarship (ABS) and Discourse-based Scholarship (DBS)

-2. Will the work be of high interest to a diverse readership?
-Will it make a significant and/or original contribution to the field and subfields of education?
-How?
+- Is the work of high interest to a diverse readership?
+Does it make a significant and/or original contribution to the field?

-4. Does the work advance the fields of contemplative and/or holistic education in reflective practice, curriculum development, pedagogy, and/or assessment practices?
+- Does the work advance the understanding and practice of contemplative and holistic education by offering new insights into reflective practice, curriculum design, pedagogy, or assessment?

 Specific Evaluation Criteria for Arts-based Scholarship (ABS)*

-2. Does the work demonstrate scholarly vigour and creativity along various lines of development: somatic, aesthetic, emotional, intellectual, relational, ethical, and spiritual?
+- Does the work demonstrate scholarly inquiry and creativity along various lines of development: somatic, aesthetic, emotional, intellectual, relational, ethical, and spiritual?

-4. Does the work allow for or evokes a free play of aesthetics?
-Does it evoke a sense of beauty, wonder, or awe?
+- Does the work allow for or evoke a free play of aesthetics, and a sense of beauty, wonder, or awe?

-6. If a submitted piece is accompanied by artifacts (e.g., video, audio, or photo files), are these of artistic merits and in high quality of production?
+- If a submitted piece is accompanied by artifacts (e.g., video, audio, or photo files), are these of artistic merit and of high quality of production?

-7. Does work emerge out of or appeal to the suprasensible?
+- Does the work emerge out of or appeal to the suprasensible, numinous, and noetic?

 Specific Evaluation Criteria for Discourse-based Scholarship (DBS)

-2. Does the literature cited provide a compelling support for the work?
+- Does the literature cited provide compelling support for the work?

-6. Does the work use the referencing style correctly?
-Are there grammatical and formatting issues?
+- Does the work use the referencing style correctly?
+Is there attention to grammar and formatting?

 ……………………………………………